-If someone is in danger you should contact 000.
-Emergency Services will contact Mental Health Services if the person appears to have a mental health issue.
+If you or someone else is in danger you should contact 000.
+Emergency Services will contact Mental Health Services if we are required to provide assistance.

-What information will the Helpline Worker need to know?
+What information will the Helpline clinician need to know?

 - the name, address and the date of birth of the person you are calling about

-- whether the person has been treated in the past for mental illness and what agencies have been involved
+- if the person has been treated in the past for mental illness and what agencies were involved

-- if the person is taking any medication or using drugs and alcohol
+- if the person is taking any medication or using drugs and/or alcohol.

-The Mental Health Services Helpline will use this information to provide you or the person in need with advice or further assistance.
+The clinician will use this information to provide you or the person in need with advice or further assistance.